GandalftheGUI/archive-integrity/README.md

 ## Who this is for

+Anyone who manages a data archive that is static or append-only and needs confidence that nothing has silently drifted or corrupted over time.
+For example:

+- Photographers and videographers with large media archives
+- Musicians and audio engineers archiving project files and masters
+- Researchers who need to know a dataset hasn't changed since it was collected
+- Developers archiving source code, builds, or release artifacts
-Anyone maintaining files on drives that sit unplugged for months at a time and needs to know they're intact when they come back to them: photographers, videographers, musicians, researchers, developers, or anyone keeping records that must remain unaltered over time.
+- Anyone keeping records that must remain unaltered over time

 ## Who this is not for